-38. Auditors appointed by the Auditor General for Scotland or Accounts Commission must comply with the Code of Audit Practice and relevant supporting guidance.
+39. Auditors appointed by the Auditor General for Scotland or Accounts Commission must comply with the Code of Audit Practice and relevant supporting guidance.
 When auditing the financial statements, auditors must also comply with professional standards issued by the Financial Reporting Council and those of the professional accountancy bodies.
 These standards impose stringent rules to ensure the independence and objectivity of auditors.
 Audit Scotland has robust arrangements in place to ensure compliance with these standards including an annual 'fit and proper' declaration for all members of staff.
 The arrangements are overseen by the Executive Director of Innovation and Quality, who serves as Audit Scotland's Ethics Partner.

-39. The appointed auditor for the Fund is Fiona Mitchell-Knight, Audit Director.
-Auditing and ethical standards require the appointed auditor to communicate any relationships that may affect the independence and objectivity of audit staff.
+40. Auditing and ethical standards require the appointed auditor to communicate any relationships that may affect the independence and objectivity of audit staff.
 We are not aware of any such relationships pertaining to the audit of the Fund.